 North Coast Kenya birding; we have Arabuko Sokoke Forest, Mida Creek, Tana River Primate Reserve, Dakatcha Woodlands, Sabaki River Estuary.
 Arabuko Sokoke Forest is the largest stretch of coastal dry forest, 420 km2 the ecosystem comprises of three forest types;

 Mixed forest, Brachystegia woodland, and Cynometra bush, each containing different rare species of Birds, Mammals, Butterflies, and Plants.
 There are 270 bird species, 261 butterflies, 79 amphibians, 52 mammals, and 600 plant species.
-The Clarke’s Weaver (Kilifi Weaver) an endemic bird that breeds in Arabuko Sokoke and Dakatcha forests, other unique and rare birds;
+The Clarke’s Weaver (Kilifi Weaver) is an endemic bird that breeds in Arabuko Sokoke and Dakatcha forests, other unique and rare birds;

 Three mammals are endemic species: – Ader’s Duiker, Sokoke Bush Tailed Mongoose, and Golden- rumped Elephant Shrew.

 Coastal birdwatching tours are best in the cool hours of early morning and in the late afternoon when the day’s heat has started to disappear

 South Coast is Shimba Hills National Reserve, (the second largest forest after Arabuko Sokoke Forest) notable for Sable Antelope as well as several range-restricted bird species such as the Green-headed Oriole, Asian lesser Cuckoo, not found elsewhere in the country.

 The southern Kenyan coast is rocky and ruled continuously by coral reefs.

 The region is rather dry.
 Birdwatching destinations include; Lake Turkana, semi-desert savanna west of Lake Turkana, and the Chalbi Desert to the east, and Marsabit National Park.

 The region is only lightly populated.
 Samburu Game Reserve, Samburu Shaba, and Samburu Buffalo Springs Reserve are located in the southern area of this region.